 This Day In Writing History

-On November 26th, 1864, Charles Dodgson, the legendary British children's writer best known by his pseudonym Lewis Carroll, gave a copy of the completed manuscript of his classic novel, Alice's Adventures In Wonderland, to Alice Liddell, the little girl whom he named his heroine after.
-The handwritten book was an early Christmas present to Alice.
+On November 26th, 1864, the legendary English children's writer Lewis Carroll gave a copy of the completed manuscript of his classic novel, Alice's Adventures In Wonderland, to Alice Liddell, the little girl whom he named the book's heroine after.

 Quote Of The Day

 "Life, what is it but a dream?" - Lewis Carroll (Charles Dodgson)

 Today's video features a reading of the first chapter of Lewis Carroll's classic novel, Alice's Adventures In Wonderland.
 Enjoy!